-The Senior Remediation Manager is primarily responsible for managing, directing, and overseeing technically complex projects involving facility/site closure, corrective action, discontinued operations and maintenance at assigned closed sites, and post closure care performed at/on Company owned (or leased) locations.
+The Senior Remediation Engineer/Geologist/Scientist is primarily responsible for managing, directing, and overseeing technically complex projects involving facility/site closure, corrective action, discontinued operations and maintenance at assigned closed sites, and post closure care performed at/on Company owned (or leased) locations.
+Responsibilities also include performing and managing groundwater monitoring and reporting programs; LPDES monitoring and reporting programs; risk-based groundwater, soil, and sediment investigations; CERCLA/Superfund Program; property management; and written and verbal communications with regulatory agencies (LDEQ, TCEQ, & EPA).
 Our corporate HQ is Norwell MA, however this position will be based our Clean Harbors Baton Rouge, LA Facility, directly reporting to the Director of Facility Closures also located at the Baton Rouge Facility.

 Why work for Clean Harbors?